isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 There's a lot to explore in this area, and it's hopefully going to be useful for people.

-We appear to be moving towards a future where bioinformatics tools are rutinely bundled into runtime containers (like docker), which are somehow 'approved' by the research community as being safe and effective, launched in the cloud, processing data in the cloud, and writing exports back to the cloud.
+We appear to be moving towards a future where bioinformatics tools are routinely bundled into runtime containers (like docker), which are somehow 'approved' by the research community as being safe and effective, launched in the cloud, process data in the cloud, and writing results to the cloud.

-We have some very low level details on
-`running CWL workflows <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/progapi/CWL_intro.html>`_, but with some `code <https://github.com/googlegenomics/pipelines-api-examples/tree/master/cwl_runner>`_ from Google, we've made some updates to the scripts and the current working google CWL runner is found in our `examples-Compute <https://github.com/isb-cgc/examples-Compute/tree/master/google_cwl_runner>`_ repo.
+We previously documented some very low level details on `running CWL workflows <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/progapi/CWL_intro.html>`_, but starting with some `code <https://github.com/googlegenomics/pipelines-api-examples/tree/master/cwl_runner>`_ from Google, we've made some updates to the scripts, and with them you can (fairly) easily run CWL workflows in the cloud.
+The current working google CWL runner is found in our `examples-Compute <https://github.com/isb-cgc/examples-Compute/tree/master/google_cwl_runner>`_ repo.